 A bit off the path but no. There is no “they”.
 It is physics – nothing else.

-- Let’s just go with physics.
-Treat my “they” there as being a placeholder for whatever you want to put there, which is what it was intended to be.
-In one of my articles, I argue that the Big Bang would have to be effectively omniscient for the world to operate as it does and for determinism to be true.
-Hence, the “they.”
+- I was being a bit poetic.
+Let’s just go with physics.
+Treat my “they” there as being a placeholder for whatever RP wants to put there, which is what it was intended to be.

 “There is no “convincing” if determinism is true.
 There are merely sequences of events.
 You move that way.
 I move this way.
 You feel X. I feel Y.”